|No. 3-67||Rev. 9-13-18||Date 11-05-13|

 B. Retaliation: Imposing any significant form of sanction or substantially adverse treatment against a person because that person has engaged in activities protected by this policy.

 C. Strategic Threat Assessment and Response Team (STAR Team): A committee co-chaired by the Assistant Vice President (AVP) of Human Resources (HR) and the Dean of Students which will: (1) Provide advice and make recommendations on the overall university violence prevention programs and policies; and (2) Convene in a timely manner to provide direction in response to alleged violations of this policy.
-Members will include a representative from Affirmative Action/Equal Opportunity (AA/EO), Counseling and Psychological Services, University Police, and others as the need arises.
+Members will include a representative from the Office of Equal Opportunity, Counseling and Psychological Services, University Police, and others as the need arises.
 This committee will be advised by University Legal Counsel.

 D. University Community: Members of the University Community include all faculty, staff, students, contractors and other guests of the University, including participants in University activities and users of University resources.

 E. University Property: Any space, building, or property owned, leased or operated by Weber State University, including all academic space/classrooms.

 F. Violent Behavior: For purposes of this policy, “violent behavior” is conduct which creates a reasonable apprehension of physical or emotional harm.
 This includes, but is not limited to, assault, harassment, intimidation, stalking, threats or other violent behavior.
 Definitions of some of these behaviors may be found in PPM 5-36a, Safety, Response, and Reporting (Clery).

 Examples of Violent Behavior